alexkasema/alx-backend-javascript/0x00-ES6_basic/README.md

 ## 1-block-scoped.js
 Block Scope
 Given what you’ve read about var and hoisting, modify the variables inside the function taskBlock so that the variables aren’t overwritten inside the conditional block.
+## 2-arrow.js
+Rewrite a standard function to use ES6’s arrow syntax of the function add (it will be an anonymous function after)